KlaBier/klabier.github.io/_posts/2023-08-22-StaledAutomation.md

 ([Ausführen von Runbooks in Azure Automation](https://learn.microsoft.com/de-de/azure/automation/automation-runbook-execution))

 ## Overview (English version)
 You can find some cmdlets from the Microsoft Graph module in my Powershell repository ([link](https://github.com/KlaBier/Powershell/tree/main/FindUnusedObjects)).
 These cmdlets help to identify user and computer objects in Microsoft Entra ID that have not been used for a long time.
 This is done by reverting to the timestamp of the last time the objects were used.
 The repository contains examples and suggestions on how to apply the cmdlets.
 This can help to manually create lists and store the results in CSV files or directly in XLSX files.
-Feel free to check out my blog post for details on this topic ([link](https://nothingbutcloud.net/2023-03-22-FindStaledObjectsInAAD/)).
+Feel free to check out my blog post for details on this topic ([The dilemma with unused objects in Azure AD](https://nothingbutcloud.net/2023-03-22-FindStaledObjectsInAAD/)).

 If you want to use the commands from the examples to run these operations automatically in Azure, you have several options.
 A Logic App or an Automation Account are good options.
 Below are step-by-step instructions on how to set up an Automation Account, including the necessary scripts and everything that goes with it in Azure.
 Once implemented, you won't have to worry about anything and will regularly receive the Excel file with objects that have been unused for a while.